-John’s major research and policy contributions have been in the fields of social justice and citizen engagement; globalisation impacts; social, economic and environmental policy frameworks and indicators; sustainability transitions; and climate change risks and solutions.
+John’s major research and policy contributions have been in the fields of social justice and citizen engagement, globalisation impacts, social wellbeing policy frameworks and indicators, sustainability transitions, and climate change risks and solutions.

-His current work focuses on the actions needed to drive a rapid transition to a just and resilient post-carbon economy.
+His current work focuses on the actions needed to accelerate the transition to a just and resilient post-carbon society.

 Jotzo, F. and Wiseman, J. ‘The end of coal fired power can be managed or messy’, 26 February 2020, Sydney Morning Herald.

 Jotzo, F., Malouz, S. and Wiseman, J. 2018, Coal Transition in Australia: Preparing for the looking domestic coal phase out and falling export demand, Crawford School of Public Policy, ANU.